-After several postponements, as of January 2023 doctors’ paper certificates of incapacity for work (notes/“yellow slips”) in Germany have been replaced by an electronic query, the so‑called electronic certificate of incapacity for work, also called eAU or eAttest.
+After several postponements, an electronic query has replaced paper certificates of incapacity for work (sick notes / “yellow slips”) issued by doctors in Germany since January 2023.
+This is the so-called electronic certificate of incapacity for work — eAU or eAttest for short.

-We closely observed the development for months and continuously evaluated how to integrate the eAttest query into Timebutler.
-After an in-depth review of the options and requirements provided by the legislator and intensive exchange with the responsible bodies, we decided to not offer eAttest retrieval in Timebutler until further notice.
-You can read the many reasons for this, which are also in the interest of Timebutler users, further down on this page.
+We followed the development closely for months and continuously evaluated how to integrate the eAttest query into Timebutler.
+After an in-depth review of the options and requirements set by the legislator, and intensive exchange with the responsible bodies, we decided not to offer eAttest retrieval in Timebutler for the time being.
+The many reasons for this — which also serve the interests of Timebutler users — are explained further down this page.

 How can you retrieve the eAttest?

-As described above, for many reasons Timebutler does not plan to support eAttest retrieval.
-Instead, you have the following options:
+As explained above, Timebutler does not support eAttest retrieval.
+Instead, you have the following options.

 1) Not necessary in many cases

-The responsible bodies have informed that in most cases it is not necessary to collect the eAttest.
-If the employer trusts the employee’s sick note or if it is not a document that triggers payment, it is not necessary to collect the eAttest.
+The responsible bodies have stated that in most cases, retrieving the eAttest is not necessary.
+If your company trusts the employee’s sick report, or if the document is not relevant for payment, you do not need to retrieve the eAttest.

 2) Payroll program

-Since 2022, all certified payroll programs have been legally required to provide a way to query eAttests.
-Your company or your tax advisor uses a payroll program where you can retrieve eAttests.
-Talk to your payroll department or tax advisor about this.
+Since 2022, all certified payroll programs are legally required to offer a way to query eAttests.
+Your company or your tax advisor uses a payroll program where eAttests can be retrieved.
+Speak to your payroll department or tax advisor about this.

 3) sv.net form assistant

-At www.itsg.de/produkte/sv-net/, ITSG GmbH (service center of the statutory health insurers) offers a way to retrieve eAttests online.
-However, this only makes sense for small companies without a payroll program, because with every query you must re-enter all employee data and the form assistant therefore offers little convenience for recurring queries.
+At www.itsg.de/produkte/sv-net/, ITSG GmbH (the service centre of the statutory health insurers) offers a way to retrieve eAttests online.
+However, this is only practical for small companies without a payroll program: you have to re-enter all employee data with every query, so the form assistant offers little convenience for recurring requests.

 How can you record in Timebutler that the certificate is on file?

-In Timebutler you can set for each sickness entry whether the certificate has been received by the employer or not.
-This has always been possible and that does not change with the introduction of the eAttest — especially since many employees will not use the eAttest and the old procedure with paper certificates will remain in place.
+In Timebutler, you can set for each sick report whether the certificate has been received by the company.
+This has always been possible and does not change with the introduction of the eAttest — especially since many employees will not have an eAttest, and the previous procedure using paper certificates remains in place.

-As soon as the doctor’s certificate in paper form or the eAttest reaches the employer, you can set in the sickness entry in Timebutler that the certificate has been received.
-Read here how to [change the certificate status for a sickness entry(/absence-management/sick-leave/medical-certificate-status-in-sickness-entries/).
+As soon as the doctor’s certificate reaches the company in paper form or as an eAttest, you can mark the sick report in Timebutler as having a certificate on file.
+Read here how to change the certificate status of a sick report.

-- Many employees are excluded from eAttest retrieval, so you must continue to process paper certificates.
+- Many employees are excluded from eAttest retrieval, so paper certificates still have to be processed.

-- Misusing the queries is illegal - we want to protect our customers from that.
+- Improper queries are unlawful — we want to protect our customers from this.

-- Offering the query would force a labor-intensive and complicated company identification process within Timebutler.
+- Offering the query would require a complex, labour-intensive identification process for companies within Timebutler.

 Not convenient

-Several restrictions in the procedure for collecting the eAttest make retrieval not very convenient, as follows:
+Several restrictions in the retrieval procedure make the eAttest query inconvenient.

 No real-time availability

-When an employee has seen a doctor and a certificate has been issued there, the employee informs the employer.
-The expectation today, with electronic transmission options, is that the eAttest is available for retrieval immediately or within a few minutes.
-The employer then queries the eAttest.
-Unfortunately, the reporting office will respond that no eAttest is available.
-In most cases an eAttest will not be retrievable until days after the doctor’s visit, often only 4–6 days after the sick note.
+When an employee has seen a doctor and a certificate has been issued, they inform the company.
+Today’s electronic transmission methods create the expectation that the eAttest is available for retrieval immediately or within a few minutes.
+In practice, when the company queries the eAttest, the reporting office will often respond that no eAttest is available.
+In most cases, an eAttest is not retrievable until days after the doctor’s visit — frequently only 4–6 days after the sick report.

-To retrieve eAttests, the procedure requires that personnel data (employee name, health insurer, and others) be transferred from a certified payroll system to the target system.
-Timebutler already holds this information.
-However, you must explicitly not use it.
+The procedure requires personnel data (employee name, health insurer, and others) to be transferred from a certified payroll system to the target system.
+Timebutler already holds this information, but you explicitly may not use it.
 Instead, you would have to export the data from certified payroll software and import it into Timebutler.
-Because payroll products have no common specification for data exchange, companies would have to painstakingly convert or revise the exported data to import it into Timebutler.
-In most cases, only experienced IT staff can reasonably do that.
+Because payroll products have no common specification for data exchange, companies would have to painstakingly convert or rework the exported data before importing it — a task that typically only experienced IT staff can do.

-You would have to perform this manual export and import of data before every eAttest retrieval to ensure the procedure meets legal requirements.
-That is not convenient for users — more precisely, it is an unreasonable, large effort.
+This manual export and import would have to be repeated before every eAttest retrieval to ensure the procedure meets legal requirements.
+That is not reasonable to expect from users.

-The exact same data that must be imported is already present in Timebutler, but you must not use it.
-Transferring the data from a payroll system is mandatory regardless of data already in place.
+The exact same data is already present in Timebutler, but you may not use it.
+Transferring the data from a payroll system is mandatory regardless of what is already in place.

 In addition, the company must ensure that the data comes from a so-called system-tested payroll program and is imported unchanged.
-You must continuously verify and keep the data up to date.
+You must continuously verify the data and keep it up to date.

 Risk of violating legal requirements

-According to legal requirements, you may only retrieve an eAttest if an employee reported sick beforehand and the employer was informed.
-This implies:
+You may only retrieve an eAttest if an employee has reported sick beforehand and the company has been informed.
+This has the following consequences.

 Access may be blocked

-If some companies knowingly or accidentally perform eAttest queries in Timebutler without a prior sick report, Timebutler could have its access to eAttest retrieval blocked for all users due to too many unjustified requests.
-However, software cannot guarantee with absolute certainty that an employee might have reported sick beforehand by phone or email before the company triggers the eAttest query.
+If companies knowingly or accidentally perform eAttest queries in Timebutler without a prior sick report, the reporting office could block Timebutler’s access to eAttest retrieval for all users due to too many unjustified requests.
+Software cannot guarantee with absolute certainty whether an employee may have already reported sick by phone or email before the company triggers the query.

-There would therefore be a risk that access to eAttest retrieval would be denied.
-Under these conditions, we cannot ensure that eAttest retrieval remains available permanently.
+This means there is a real risk that access to eAttest retrieval could be revoked.
+Under these conditions, we cannot ensure that eAttest retrieval remains permanently available.

 No automatic provision possible

-Our desired scenario would have been for Timebutler to automatically provide companies with the eAttests.
-To do this, Timebutler would have to be able to query all open eAttests for the companies.
-We could then already offer our users the list of retrievable eAttests when they log in to Timebutler.
+Our preferred scenario would have been for Timebutler to provide companies with their eAttests automatically.
+For this, Timebutler would need to query all open eAttests for the companies, so that the list of retrievable eAttests could be presented to users as soon as they log in.

-However, that is not permitted — only targeted queries for individual employees for specific dates are allowed, and only on the condition that the employee reported the illness beforehand.
+However, this is not permitted.
+Only targeted queries for individual employees on specific dates are allowed, and only on the condition that the employee has reported the illness beforehand.

-The switch to the eAttest will not apply to all employee groups.
-For example, there will be no eAttests for the large group of privately insured employees; instead there will be parallel operation of eAttests and the familiar paper certificates.
+The switch to the eAttest does not apply to all employee groups.
+For example, no eAttests will be issued for the large group of privately insured employees — instead, eAttests and the familiar paper certificates will run in parallel.

-In individual cases, the eAttest will not be issued even for eligible employees, for example if there is a technical malfunction in a doctor’s practice or a so-called digital signature is missing or has not been renewed.
-In this case, the employee will still receive a paper certificate that must be sent to the health insurer.
-If the employee fails to do so, the eAttest for that illness can never be issued and will never be retrievable.
+In individual cases, doctors’ practices will not issue an eAttest even for eligible employees — for example, in the event of a technical malfunction, a missing digital signature, or one that has not been renewed.
+In this case, the employee receives a paper certificate that must be sent to the health insurer.
+If the employee fails to do so, no eAttest is created for that illness and it will never be retrievable.

 Risk of violating data protection

-To prevent sensitive, personal health data from being queried by arbitrary parties, the querying system must provide written assurance that the system’s users “have identified themselves to the reporting office or its contractors.”
-To guarantee this, you must meet extensive requirements of the German Federal Office for Information Security (BSI).
+To prevent unauthorised parties from querying sensitive personal health data, the querying system must provide written assurance that its users “have identified themselves to the reporting office or its contractors.”
+Meeting this requirement involves extensive specifications from the German Federal Office for Information Security (BSI).

-To meet these requirements, companies would need to undergo an extensive and time-consuming identification process, including verification of authorization to access certain data.
-You must also ensure and therefore repeat this identification regularly.
-At the time of the eAttest introduction, the BSI document describing the identification requirements is 60 pages long.
+To meet these requirements, companies would need to undergo an extensive, time-consuming identification process, including verification of their authorisation to access certain data.
+This identification must also be confirmed and repeated regularly.
+At the time of the eAttest’s introduction, the BSI document describing the identification requirements was 60 pages long.

-While it would be possible to set up such an identification process, it would entail considerable effort for companies, and Timebutler would still not have complete assurance that, in individual cases, unauthorized health data of employees from third-party companies would not be queried and that the Timebutler query would not be abused for that.
-Such violations could lead to legal consequences for both Timebutler and the companies.
+While it would be possible to set up such an identification process, it would involve considerable effort for companies.
+Even then, Timebutler would still have no complete assurance that, in individual cases, unauthorised health data of employees from third-party companies would not be queried — or that the Timebutler query would not be misused for this purpose.
+Such violations could have legal consequences for both Timebutler and the companies involved.
 We want to protect our customers and Timebutler from this.

 Technical complexity and interface changes

-Implementing eAttest retrieval involves several audits and meeting extensive specification requirements, which at the time of the eAttest introduction comprise 100 criteria and are to be supplemented with further criteria.
-In addition to the system audit, during an initial system examination you must prove the correctness and practicality of the retrieval through pilot tests at least two different employers within nine months of completion of the system audit.
-The prescribed certification process therefore takes at least 9 months; realistically, you must plan additional lead time.
+Implementing eAttest retrieval involves several audits and the fulfilment of an extensive specification — at the time of the eAttest’s introduction, this comprised 100 criteria, with further criteria to be added.
+In addition to the system audit, an initial system examination must demonstrate the correctness and practicality of the retrieval through pilot tests at at least two different employers within nine months of the system audit being completed.
+The prescribed certification process therefore takes at least 9 months, and realistically additional lead time has to be planned.

 There are also legal requirements regarding versioning.
-When changes to the eAttest retrieval requirements are defined, querying systems have only a very limited timeframe to promptly adapt the system to the new requirements and have the changes tested and certified.
-If these timeframes are not met, certification can be revoked, suddenly making eAttest retrieval impossible.
+When changes to the eAttest retrieval requirements are defined, querying systems have only a very limited timeframe to adapt the system, and to have the changes tested and certified.
+If these timeframes are missed, the certification can be revoked, suddenly making eAttest retrieval impossible.

-Under these conditions, we cannot ensure that eAttest retrieval remains available permanently.
+Under these conditions, we cannot ensure that eAttest retrieval remains permanently available.

 No real-time query

-As described above, eAttests will presumably be ready for retrieval only 4–6 days after the sick note.
-In addition, queries may only take place if the employer submitted a report beforehand.
-Automatic provision by Timebutler, as we would have liked, is therefore not permitted and thus not possible.
+As described above, eAttests are typically only ready for retrieval 4–6 days after the sick report.
+In addition, queries are only permitted if the company has submitted a report beforehand.
+Automatic provision by Timebutler, as we would have liked, is therefore not allowed and not possible.

-In addition, you may call the eAttest query interface only a maximum of 4 x per hour.
-Companies therefore could not query the eAttest immediately; they would have to observe a waiting time of up to 15 minutes.
+The eAttest query interface may also only be called a maximum of 4 times per hour.
+Companies therefore cannot retrieve the eAttest immediately and may have to observe a waiting time of up to 15 minutes.